Best Environment Book for UPSC

 • National AQI was launched in India in 2014 by the Ministry of Environment, Forests and Climate Change (MoEFCC) as part of the Swachh Bharat campaign.

-• Objective: to help simplify the common understanding of air pollution.
+• Objective: To help simplify the common understanding of air pollution.

 • The AQI scheme was recommended by IIT Kanpur and an Expert Group.